FireChickenProductivity/Viper/README.md

 Viper provides a hissing menu that opens by default when you hiss.
 The selected item on the menu advances as you keep hissing, and you choose the currently selected item and close the menu by stopping hissing.
 The default main menu is primarily geared towards mouse control.

 Be aware that excessive use of hissing can harm your jaw.
-Also, using the direction changed graphical display while set to rotate rapidly may harm users susceptible to seizures triggered by visual stimulus.
+Also, using the direction change graphical display while set to rotate rapidly may harm users susceptible to seizures triggered by visual stimulus.

 ## Pick Direction and Move
 This menu option shows a line at the cursor pointing in the movement direction.
 Hissing from here will rotate the line until you stop.
 Hissing after that will then move the cursor in the desired direction.
 This offers a slow but sometimes useful way to move the cursor.